horseee/LLM-Pruner/README.md

 | ChatGLM-6B | <u>Write a poetry about love and peace.</u> In the midst of life's hustle and bustle, I find your love a soothing peace.
 It is a feeling that cannot be conveyed, A connection that cannot be distanced.
 With your smile, your eyes, your embrace, I feel a sense of belonging that only you can give.
 It is a love that lasts forever, A love that cannot be defeat... | LLaMa-5.4B | <u>Write a poetry about love and peace.</u> Love and peace, two such wonderful things\ A pure and endless desire in my heart\ And both of them, I must seek for\ A long, long time, I know..\ Love, I know, is a feeling of being\ A perfect partner, in every sense\ And peace, I need it, so much, one day\ A long, long way, my heart will go..|

 ## Limitations
+* Although we only used 50K data and trained for three hours, more data would definitely be better.
+We are now tesing on this.
+* The current compressed model still has several issues, such as generating repetitive tokens or producing nonsensical sentences.
+We believe there is significant room for improvement in the quality of the compressed model.
+* There are still some models for which we cannot automatically identify the mapping of indexes after concatenation and view operations.
+Therefore, we need to perform additional manual operations.

 ## Acknowledgement